swcarpentry/DEPRECATED-boot-camps/version-control/git/git-and-github/instructor_notes.md

 ### Make and Clone

-- Make a new demo repo on [GitHub][] explaining the process as you go (probably on your personal account).
-    - Have [GitHub][] put in a README so it can be cloned.
-- Explain that much like a browser navigates to websites using a URL, git talks to remote repositories using a URL.
+- Have everyone fork the 2013-05-nescent repo on [GitHub][]
+- via terminal / git-bash, 'git-clone' the repo to their own machines
+    - Have everyone do this via the `https` URL to avoid having to set up ssh keys.
 - Explain the different URL options:
-    - Read/write `ssh` protocol requires [ssh keys][], which make it so you don't have to enter username/password.
+    - Read/write `ssh` protocol requires [ssh keys][], which make it so you do not have to enter username/password.
     - `https` protocol takes username/password.
     - `git` protocol is read-only.
-- Now we want to get a copy of this down on all of our computers -- `git clone`!
-    - Have everyone do this via the `https` URL.
 - `ls` to show the new directory and `cd` into it.
 - Compare the local listing to what you see on [GitHub][].
 Same for now, but not for long!